What is a modular home?

 - Modular construction can be used for commercial applications, including office buildings.

-- Modular homes can be built on crawl spaces, basements or pilings.
+- Can be built on crawl spaces, basements or pilings.

-- Modular homes are faster to build than 100 percent site-built homes.
+- Are faster to build than 100 percent site-built homes.

 - Home loans for modular homes are the same as site-built homes.